 - A - Anemia (low red blood cell counts)

 - B - Bone abnormalities (lesions).

-- Damage to kidneys from high levels of antibodies (proteins).
-The patient's urine may look foamy and the patient's legs may swell.
+- Damage to kidneys from high levels of antibodies (proteins), causing foamy urine and swelling in the legs

-- Numbness, tingling, burning or pain in the hands or feet (caused by a condition called "peripheral neuropathy").
+- Numbness, tingling, burning or pain in the hands or feet (peripheral neuropathy)

 - In rare cases, patients can have hyperviscosity syndrome, when the blood thickens.
 Symptoms of hyperviscosity syndrome are abnormal bleeding, headaches, chest pain, decreased alertness or shortness of breath.

 - Download or order The Leukemia & Lymphoma Society's free booklets: